ianozsvald/data_science_delivered/README.md

         -   write validators that check for bad data - run them regularly, report exceptions to the specification, treat this as a _red flag_ event and try to get to the source of the problem (and patch up broken data before you forget about it)

-    - text
+    - dirty text data

         -   cleaning broken text

-            -   ftfy
+            -   [ftfy[(https://github.com/LuminosoInsight/python-ftfy] to fix bad encodings

-            -   poor specification of encoding
+            -   poor specification of encoding - requires some checking on your part
+            - [Chromium Compact Language Detector](https://pypi.python.org/pypi/chromium_compact_language_detector/) - identifies human language type

             -   HTML entites